The best way to attract more interest and find a buyer when selling your motorcycle is to write a proper advert.

 Other factors that are important are things like: the exact model and it’s age, the number of previous owners, the length of MOT (if applicable), if it’s ever been involved in an accident and what non-standard parts are fitted.

-A picture paints a thousand words and never has this been more true than when it comes to selling your motorbike.
-If you take a photo of it in it’s usual commuter state, wedged into a motorbike parking bay with a load of other bikes cluttering up the shot, that’s hardly going to entice a potential buyer – even if you’re being honest, you need to sell the bike.
+A picture paints a thousand words and never has this been truer than when it comes to selling your motorbike.
+If you take a photo of it in its usual commuter state, wedged into a motorbike parking bay with a load of other bikes cluttering up the shot, that’s hardly going to entice a potential buyer – even if you’re being honest, you need to sell the bike.

 So take it somewhere you can take a photo of it with a clean, uncluttered background.
 Don’t take the shots at dusk either.
 If you can, try and wheel it away from the puddle you’ve left behind after washing it as that screams to any buyer: “I’m a bit lazy and I’ve just thrown a bucket of water over it and taken some quick snaps.”